tonytins/twine-air/README.md

 Run `npm start` to begin serving a development version of Twine locally.
 This server will automatically update with changes you make.

-Run `npm run start:tauri` to run a development version of the Electron app. **Running this can damage files in your Twine storied folder.
+Run `npm run start:tauri` to run a development version of the Tauri app. **Running this can damage files in your Twine storied folder.
 Take a backup copy of this folder before proceeding.** Most of the app will automatically update as you work, but if you want the app to read story files initially again, you will need to restart the process.

 To create a release, run `npm run build:tauri`.
 Finished files will be found under `src-tauri/target`.